Amarna letter EA 19

-The Amarna letters, about 300, numbered up to EA 382, are a mid 14th century BC, about 1386 BC and 45 years later, correspondence.
+The Amarna letters, about 300, numbered up to EA 382, are a mid 14th century BC, around 1386 BC and 45 years later, correspondence.
 The initial corpus of letters were found at Akhenaten's city Akhetaten, in the floor of the Bureau of Correspondence of Pharaoh; others were later found, adding to the body of letters.

 The letter

 EA 19: Love and gold

 Letter three of thirteen between Tushratta and the Pharaoh of Egypt (named Misri in the letters).